helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 89. So trajectories are sequences of states and actions, s1, a1, s2, a2, etc, etc, until you get to s_t, a_t.
 90. For now we will assume that our control problem is finite horizon, which means that the decision-making task lasts for a fixed number of time steps capital T, and then ends.
 91. We will extend this to the infinite horizon setting shortly, but for now we'll write down the finite horizon version because it's quite a bit easier to start with.
-92. So if we write down the joint distribution of our states and actions, and here I'm putting the subscript θ on this joint distribution to indicate that it depends on the policy pi θ, we can factorize it by using the chain rule in terms of probability distributions that we've already defined.
+92. So if we write down the joint distribution of our states and actions, and here I'm putting the subscript θ on this joint distribution to indicate that it depends on the policy π_θ, we can factorize it by using the chain rule in terms of probability distributions that we've already defined.
 93. So we have an initial state distribution P of s 1.
 94. I sort of brush this under the rug when I define the Markov chain, the MDP and the POMDP, but all of these also have an initial state distribution P of s_1.
 95. And then we have a product over all time steps of the probability of an action, a_t, given s_t, and the probability of the transition to the next time step, s_t plus 1, given s_t, a_t.